Wave heating from proto-neutron star convection and the core-collapse supernova explosion mechanism: Wave damping and non-linear effects

 As discussed in~\citet{weinberg:quataert:2008}, gravity wave attenuation through radiative losses is dominated by increased neutrino emission from regions of wave compression.
 Here, we consider the neutrino damping of gravity waves emitted from the inner convective zone as they propagate from the PNS core out to the stalled shock.

 The energy loss rate from neutrino damping, $\dot{\varepsilon}_{\nu}$, can be calculated as

-where $\delta$ denotes the Lagrangian variation of the following term, and $ds/dt$ is the rate of change of specific entropy due to neutrino dissipation.
-While accurately calculating $\delta (ds/dt)_{\nu}$ in the neutrino decoupling region requires a full solution of the neutrino transport equations, we can consider in turn the limits of optically thick damping (where wavelength $\lambda_{r,\ell} \sim 2\pi/|k_{r,\ell}|$ exceeds the neutrino mean free path $\langle d_{\nu_{i}} \rangle$) and optically thin damping ($\lambda_{r,\ell} < \langle d_{\nu_{i}} \rangle$) to simplify matters considerably.
+where $\delta$ denotes the Lagrangian variation of the following term, and $\mathrm{d}s/\mathrm{d}t$ is the rate of change of specific entropy due to neutrino dissipation.
+While accurately calculating $\delta (\mathrm{d}s/\mathrm{d}t)_{\nu}$ in the neutrino decoupling region requires a full solution of the neutrino transport equations, we can consider in turn the limits of optically thick damping (where wavelength $\lambda_{r,\ell} \sim 2\pi/|k_{r,\ell}|$ exceeds the neutrino mean free path $\langle d_{\nu_{i}} \rangle$) and optically thin damping ($\lambda_{r,\ell} < \langle d_{\nu_{i}} \rangle$) to simplify matters considerably.

-In the optically thick limit, neutrino losses are dominated by the diffusion of $\mu$ and $\tau$ neutrinos, for which the mean free path is determined predominated by neutral current scattering on nucleons.
-It can be shown (see Appendix~\ref{app:thick}) that
+In the optically thick limit, neutrino losses are dominated by the diffusion of $\mu$ and $\tau$ neutrinos, for which the mean free path is determined pre-dominated by neutral current scattering on nucleons.
+It can be shown (see Section~\ref{app:thick}) that

 where $\sigma_{0} = 1.7 \times 10^{-44} \, \textrm{cm}^2$ is the fiducial weak interaction cross section, and

 encompasses compositional effects.
 Here, $g_{A}\approx-1.27$ is the charged current axial coupling constant, while $C^{'}_{A}=0.5$ and $C^{'}_{V}\approx0.96$ are the neutral current axial and vector coupling constants, respectively.